 The 2014-15 Annual Haberman-Williams MaMHCA Scholarship was awarded to Kendra Knauf and Sarah Deschenes.

 Sarah Deschenes is an outstanding student who has described as: “… very passionate about her clinical work and demonstrates great ability to express herself in a professional manner.”
 Sarah looks forward to working with children and adolescents, a population in great need of services.
 She also believes her role extends beyond her work as a clinician to include being a social advocate for mental health.
 In a relatively short time, she has become involved with MaMHCA and participated in a number of MaMHCA activities.

 Kendra Knauf is an excellent student whose goal is to work with clients and families on the issue of suicide which is a growing problem.
 She currently is engaged in research to understand protective factors and how to cultivate them into our clients’ lives.
 Along with this research she is also conducting a longitudinal study about college students with a history of trauma influences their educational persistence and success.
 Kendra is described as “… passionate about practice, creative in approach to intervention strategies, and a true team player.”

 The Haberman-Williams MaMHCA scholarship not only provides a $1,000 scholarship but the following benefits as well:

 a one year MaMHCA membership during the scholarship year,

 mentoring support including but not limited to licensing support services, and

 an annual conference fee waiver during scholarship year.

-Congratulations to Erin and Venus on winning the Haberman-Williams MaMHCA Scholarship.
+Congratulations to Sarah and Kendra on winning the Haberman-Williams MaMHCA Scholarship.